-Serve as a voluntary worker with our Neighbours Worldwide team in this city on the outskirts of Birmingham, supporting an English teacher and getting alongside the adult students in a classroom situation.
+Serve as a voluntary worker with our Neighbours Worldwide team in this city on the outskirts of Birmingham, supporting an English teacher and getting alongside adult students in a classroom situation.

 Qualities & Gifts Sought

-Knowledge of any South Asian language and of their culture would be an asset, but not required.
+Knowledge of any South Asian language and of the culture would be an asset, but not required.